Job Costing Software for Small Contractors

 - Notes and exclusions.

-This keeps revenue connected to the same project where costs are tracked.
+This keeps your revenue tied to the same project where your costs live, which is the entire foundation of job costing.

 Step 7: Review job cost weekly

-Do not wait until the project is over.
+Do not wait until the project is finished to look at the numbers.
+Review active jobs every week and check:

 - Estimated cost.